 You will find between these two classes a decided conflict of interest; their interests are diametrically opposite.
-What is good for one is not good for the other and it is this conflict that finds expression in the strikes.
-When work was done by hand, every workingman could look forward to the time that he would be an employer instead of an employee; there was some future for him; there was some incentive for him to apply himself; but today all those doors of advancement have been closed and barred against him.
+What is good for one is not good for the other, and it is this conflict that finds expression in the strikes.
+When work was done by hand, every workman could look forward to the time that he would be an employer instead of an employee; there was some future for him; there was some incentive for him to apply himself, but, today all those doors of advancement have been closed and barred against him.

-The modern wage-worker remains the wage-worker, and there is no possible escape for him except through the back door of suicide.
-A department clerk is always a department clerk; he is never foolish enough to imagine, even under the influence of Democratic or Republican oratory, that the day will down when he will be anything more than a wage-worker.
+The modern wage worker remains the wage worker, and there is no possible escape for him except through the back door of suicide.
+A department clerk is always a department clerk; he is never foolish enough to imagine, even under the influence of Democratic or Republican oratory, that the day is to dawn when he will be anything more than a wage worker.
 Is there a clerk in one of the large department stores or bazaars or emporiums who is silly enough to imagine that he or she is to be anything but a clerk?
 I admit that it is possible that some exceptional young man might rise above his environments and reach a greater height, but he would be an exception who only serves to prove the rule.
-The fruit of this system is before us.
+The fruit of this system is before us. .We are told that the country is prosperous.